 In keeping with the square mode, the oatmeal was transferred to big square jars in which almonds are purchased.
 I found plastic lids for coasters under the messy bottles of oils and sticky stuff.
 It’s amazing that there is actually room in between items and that I even had space to add a few new baking supplies from the overstuffed upper cabinet!
 A half hour well spent .
 I’m working on breaking the habit of just stuffing things in so that it will stay organized!

-Disclosure: This post is entirely my opinion and was not written for compensation.
+Disclosure: This post was not written for compensation.